NeonHo/CSMLNotebook/CTF/Web入门/7-SQL注入.md

 select username,password from user where username !='flag' and id = '".$_GET['id']."' limit 1;
 ```
 ## Observation
-- If username is not flag, and the user ID is not what we provide,
+- If username is not flag, and the user ID is not what we provide, the records will be displayed.
+-